MastaChicken/Group-Project/backend/README.md

 This will run a specific python test module.

+If those commands don't work on Git Bash.
+Try a different terminal.

 ### Coverage

 We include a tool to measure the code coverage of the unit tests, `coverage.py`